ml-stat-Sustech/TorchCP/README.md

 #########################################
-# Second method: a single test instance
+# Second method: only test instances
 ########################################
 # prepare a batch of examples
 test_examples = ...